-• The Final Exam must be passed at least one and one-half months before the conferral date.
+- The Final Exam must be passed at least one and one-half months before the conferral date.
 Students must be registered during the semester that the final defense is taken.
 [NOTE: If a student is registered for the summer and defends prior to the first day of the fall semester, the student does not need to register for the fall.
 Students do not need to deposit the same semester nor be registered to deposit.
-However, if the thesis is not deposited before the same semester as the defense, the decision not to register will affect student insurance and any RA appointments held, both of which require the student to be registered.]

-- Students should indicate that they plan to graduate while registering via UI Integrate/Enterprise.
+However, if the thesis is not deposited before the same semester as the defense, the decision not to register will affect student insurance and any RA appointments held, both of which require the student to be registered.] - Students should indicate that they plan to graduate while registering via UI Integrate/Enterprise.
 If a student fails to meet the requirements for graduation, they must add their name the following semester - it will not be done automatically. - Students, working with their advisors, should select the faculty for the final committee.
 Once all have agreed to a date and time, students must reserve a location for the exam.
 Once all arrangements have been completed, the student must inform the Biophysics and Quantitative Biology Office of the specific details, along with the thesis title.
 This must be done at least two weeks before the exam.
 Once the information is received, the office personnel will complete the required paperwork and submit it to the Graduate College on the student's behalf.
 Exams are public and will be announced to the Biophysics community prior to the examination. - The Graduate College approves of the committee members and sends the Final Examination Result (FER) form AND Thesis/Dissertation Approval (TDA) form to the Biophysics and Quantitative Biology Office.
 Arrangements must be made to retrieve these forms from the office prior to the date of the exam, either via an email sent to the advisor or hard copies to be picked up in person. - The final committee members must sign both the FER/TDA forms at the conclusion of the final examination.
-Results do not need to be unanimous, but both forms must be signed appropriately. - The FER and TDA forms must be returned to the Center office immediately after completion of the defense, to secure the Director's signature, prior to submission to the Graduate College.
-Forms are invalid without the Director's signature.
-The TDA form will be returned to the student after the department thesis format check. - After the final defense, a copy of the final thesis must be submitted to the Center Office for the department format check.
-Once the check has been completed and corrections have been discussed with the student, the on-line department format check form will be prepared by the office personnel and submitted to the Graduate College.
-Without the departmental approval, the Graduate College will not perform any format checks or accept the thesis for deposit. - The final thesis and original signed TDA forms must be deposited by the student to the Graduate College at least two and one-half weeks before the graduation date.
-The thesis must be deposited electronically.
-The original TDA form should be submitted in person to 204 Coble Hall, along with other required Graduate College paperwork.
+Results do not need to be unanimous, but both forms must be signed appropriately.

+- The FER and TDA forms must be returned to the Center office immediately after completion of the defense, to secure the Director's signature, prior to submission to the Graduate College.
+Forms are invalid without the Director's signature. - After the final defense, a copy of the final thesis must be submitted to the Center Office for the department format check.
+Once the check has been completed and corrections have been discussed with the student, the TDA will be submitted to the Graduate College.
+Without the departmental approval, the Graduate College will not perform any format checks or accept the thesis for deposit. - The student must electronically deposit the final thesis to the Graduate College at least two and one-half weeks before the graduation date.
+Other required Graduate College paperwork must also be submitted by the deposit deadline.
 Check with the Thesis Office for other required forms.